 “I will live in the Past, the Present, and the Future!”
 Scrooge repeated, as he scrambled out of bed.
 “The spirits of all Three shall strive within me.
 Oh Jacob Marley!
 Heaven, and the Christmas Time be praised for this!”12

-Wouldn’t you agree that if such neglected or omitted information by the entertainment industry, excused away as writer or director prerogative were included in the dialogue that it wold put a complete different emphasis on the story?
+Wouldn’t you agree that if such neglected or omitted information by the entertainment industry, excused away as writer or director prerogative, were included in the dialogue it would have put a complete different emphasis on the story?
 Gee whiz, they get so much of the rest of the story right!
 Yet, in a world of sinners we have to accept that this ignoring Christ, or at best minimizing his existence, is a day-to-day fact.

 So what are we to do?
-I think we must commit ourselves to look for the gifts of Christ in everything; just like Ebenezer Scrooge learned to do.
-There are those dedicated to hiding it from us, even denying its existence, but it doesn’t alter the fact that in everything good thing there is Him.
+Well, I think we must commit ourselves to look for the gifts of Christ in everything; just like Ebenezer Scrooge learned to do.
+There are those dedicated to hiding it from us, even denying its existence, but it doesn’t alter the fact that in everything good and even bad there is Him.
+The bad you ask?
+Yes!
+Even bad times should drive us closer to Him!

-Lets accept the fact that taken as whole the Dickens’ classic seems to be a play on the Parable of the Rich Man and Lazarus, from Chapter 16 of the book of Luke in the Holy Bible; the exception being Jacob Marley is allowed to visit and warn the living Ebenezer Scrooge.
+If it wasn’t intended the Dickens’ classic certainly seems to be a play on the Parable of the Rich Man and Lazarus, from Luke 16, in the Holy Bible; the exception being Jacob Marley is allowed to cross the great divide and visit and warn the living Ebenezer Scrooge.

 P.S.
-Bring back the original, wonderful story as Charles Dickens intended it for your family.
+Maybe you’d like to bring back the original, wonderful story as Charles Dickens intended it for your family.
 Get your own copy by visiting amazon.com or any other fine retailer.
 It’s only $3.95 plus tax and shipping.

 END NOTES & CREDITS